tufferofficial/IT_STEP_FINAL.github.io/README.txt

 Support and Contributions:
 If you encounter any issues or have suggestions for improving the product page website, feel free to open an issue or submit a pull request in the repository.
 Your contributions are welcome and greatly appreciated!

+Future Plans:
+remove test featured page and make it full with functionalities